gzachariadis/Python.Challenges/README.md

    - Limitations & Guidelines on the Problem.
 - Solution(s)
    - Source Code
-- Optional - Checkbox [✅]
+- Optional - Indicators
-   - Indicates I achieved the Optimal Solution (as voted by the Platform's Users) on my first attempt.
+   - ✅ Indicates I achieved the Optimal Solution (as voted by the Platform's Users) on my first attempt.
+   - 🏆 Indicates I achieve the 2nd best answer.
+   - 🚩 Indicates a failure to match achieve a top 3 solution on the first try.
 - Optional - Notes
    - Any notes or comments, I might have based my thought process on or took while solving the problem.
    - Will be included as comments on the python file or as a seperate .txt file.